Biology (BIOL)

 BIOL 111P.
 The Human From Cell to Organism.
 1 Unit.

-The biological study of the human using cellular, genetic, organismal, and environmental approaches.
+This course is for non-science majors.
+It covers the biological study of the human using cellular, genetic, organismal, and environmental approaches.
 Laboratory exercises will allow students to investigate a range of topics in human biology through both observation and manipulation.

 BIOL 112P.
 Environmental Biology.
 1 Unit.

-Survey of the interrelationships of humans and their environment emphasizing a basic knowledge of ecology to understand environmental problems.
+This course is for non-science majors.
+It is a survey of the interrelationships of humans and their environment emphasizing a basic knowledge of ecology to understand environmental problems.
 Laboratory exercises will allow students to investigate the natural world through both observation and manipulation.
 Typically offered once a year.

 BIOL 113P.
 Human Food and Nutrition.
 1 Unit.

+This course is for non-science majors.
 This course offers an in-depth examination and analysis of the nutrient and chemical composition of food and its relationship to the health and well-being of the individual.
 The course employs an interdisciplinary approach to gain a working knowledge of the science of nutrition and explores food choices and the behaviors associated with making those choices.

 BIOL 114V.
 Genes, Biotechnology and Genetic Engineering.
 1 Unit.

+This course is for non-science majors.
 This course focuses on Stetson's Ethical or Spiritual Inquiry Value.
 The biological study of the discovery and applications of gene analysis, biotechnology and genetic engineering in bacteria, animals, and humans.
 This course integrates scientific background and hands-on laboratory activities with real world applications.
 The course will also focus on critical analysis and discussion of the bioethical implications of new biotechnology applications.

 BIOL 116P.
 Aquatic and Marine Biology.
 1 Unit.

+This course is for non-science majors.
 This course explores the biodiversity and unique adaptations found in aquatic and marine ecosystems.
 Although topics will vary year to year, the course focuses on the ecology and biology of Florida organisms and environments, such as alligators, sharks, springs, mangroves, and coral reefs.
 The lab portion of the course includes field excursions to local aquatic and marine habitats.

 BIOL 118P.
 The Natural World: Systems and Processes of Science.
 1 Unit.